OpenDDS/OpenDDS/docs/internal/docs.rst

 ``Documentation``
   Signifiant changes to documentation, either in the primary Sphinx documentation or in secondary documentation.
-  This can be documenting an existing feature or major fixes to existing documentation.
+  This can be documenting an existing feature or major changes to existing documentation.
   Documentation for a new feature should be linked in the news item for it, not here.
-  Minor corrections like spelling and changes to internal documentation probably shouldn't be mentioned in the news.
+  Minor corrections like spelling and changes to internal documentation probably don't need to be mentioned in the news.

 ``Notes``
   Changes that might be relevant to users, but might not fit in any of the other sections.
   This could be a change in policy or change outside the OpenDDS source code that doesn't have a PR associated with it.

 Sections can be nested as subsections.
-There is no restrictions on the names of subsections, but it's suggested to group otherwise separate changes if they are all impact the same part of OpenDDS.
+There is no requirement for subsections or restrictions on their names, but it's suggested to group otherwise separate changes if they are all impact the same part of OpenDDS.
 For example:

 .. code-block:: rst